Tutorials

 | Indirect Drawing | Let the GPU control draw parameters for efficient multi-instance rendering |

-| Ray Tracing | Build acceleration structures, trace rays with RayQuery, handle intersections, and implement shadows |
+| Ray Tracing | Build acceleration structures, trace rays with RayQuery, implement soft shadows, reflections, Fresnel, and ACES tonemapping |

 Requirements